AboudyKreidieh/h-baselines/README.md

 The "meta action", as represented in the example above, is then <img src="/tex/9053fd2f3aa4a20e3e837c3b0d414a34.svg?invert_in_darkmode&sanitize=true" align=middle width=14.393129849999989pt height=18.666631500000015pt/>.

-**Hindsight action transitions** extend the use of hindsight to the worker observations and intrinsic rewards within the sample as well.
+**Hindsight goal transitions** extend the use of hindsight to the worker observations and intrinsic rewards within the sample as well.
 This is done by modifying the relevant worker-specific features as follows: